David-Seis/Presentations/Sessions/Build a Custom Monitoring Solution for your SQL Server Environment/README.md

-# Session: Building a Custom Monitoring Solution
+# Session: Build a Custom Monitoring Solution for your SQL Server Environment

 #### <i>A Session from David Seis</i>